Report highlights are categorized into one of the three following groups: Making Progress, Areas of Concern, and Other Trends to Consider.

 End of Life

-• Recent trends in the death rates have been increasing for several cancers, including oral cavity and pharynx, pancreas, and corpus uteri (endometrial) cancers.
+- Recent trends in the death rates have been increasing for several cancers including cancers of the corpus uteri (endometrium), oral cavity and pharynx, and testis.

 Other Trends to Consider